-At June 30, 2020 and 2019, the School had \$30,700 in capital assets, less accumulated depreciation of \$30,700, for net capital assets of \$-0-.
+At June 30, 2021, the School had \$65,611 in capital assets, less accumulated depreciation of \$65,611, for net capital assets of \$-0-.
+At June 30, 2020, the School had \$30,700 in capital assets, less accumulated depreciation of \$30,700, for net capital assets of \$-0-.
+The change is due to reallocation of fully depreciated capital assets based on increased School use of College facilities.
 Depreciation charges for the current and prior fiscal year totaled \$0.
 More information about the School's capital assets is presented in the notes to financial statements.